Talk to us

 How to Build a Flutter Chat App with ZEGOCLOUD SDK

 Building a chat app using Flutter, Google’s UI toolkit is an exciting and challenging project.
 It requires expertise in both front-end and back-end development.
-In this section, we’ll guide you through the essential steps of creating a Flutter chat app, from setting up the environment to implementing real-time chat functionality into your apps.
+In this section, we’ll guide you through the essential steps of creating a Flutter chat app with ZEGOCLOUD chat SDK, from setting up the environment to implementing real-time chat functionality into your apps.

 zegocloud adds chat feature